 - 3/4 cup + 2 tablespoons sour cream

 - 2 teaspoons white wine or distilled vinegar

 - 1 1/2 cup freshly grated Cheddar cheese

 Preheat the oven to 350° and have ready 2 rimmed sheet pans lined with aluminum foil.

 Quarter the medium to large sized red potatoes, and half the smaller ones.
 Add them to a large mixing bowl, drizzle with canola oil, and sprinkle with 2 teaspoons Kosher salt, 1 teaspoon pepper, and 3/4 teaspoon dill.
 Toss until evenly combined and divide amongst the two sheet pans.

-Bake the potatoes for 40 minutes.
+Bake the potatoes for 40-50 minutes, until fork-tender.
 While the potatoes are baking, cook the bacon.

 Add the bacon to a large saute pan over medium-high heat.
 Sauté, stirring often until browned and crispy, about 10 minutes.
 Transfer to a plate lined with paper towels to absorb the excess grease.
 Allow to cool.
 You should have about a 1/2 cup of bacon pieces.